-In May 2021, our Board adopted a new non-employee director compensation policy (the "Director Compensation Policy") for our non-employee directors that became effective retroactively to March 8, 2021.
+Our Board maintains a non-employee director compensation policy (the "Director Compensation Policy") for our non-employee directors.
 The Director Compensation Policy was developed with input from Compensia regarding practices and compensation levels at comparable companies.
 The Director Compensation Policy is designed to attract, retain and reward outside directors.